4.3 Creation of VM

 .vboxis also known as scaffold, settings settings for the VM(like the RAM capacity, EFI, Cores)

-- the settings of the host that I dedicate to the VM are stored in the file with a extension
+.vbox - the settings of the host that I dedicate to the VM are stored in the file with a extension

-.vbox with a blue queue
+.vbox with a blue cube 🟦

 - each host computer has its own scaffold